MicrosoftDocs/azure-docs/articles/azure-web-pubsub/includes/cli-awps-client.md

 ### Connect to the service

-Use the Azure CLI [az webpubsub client](/cli/azure/webpubsub/client) command to start a WebSocket client connection to the service created from the previous step.
-You will need to provide some information:
+Use the Azure CLI [az webpubsub client](/cli/azure/webpubsub/client) command to start a WebSocket client connection to the service created from the previous step, providing the following information:

-- Hub name: A string of 1 to 127 characters that starts with alphabetic characters (a-z, A-Z) and only contain alpha-numeric (0-9, a-z, A-Z) characters or underscore (_).
+- Hub name: A string of 1 to 127 characters.
+It should start with alphabetic characters `(a-z, A-Z)` and only contain alpha-numeric `(0-9, a-z, A-Z)` characters or underscore `(_)`.

 **Hub** is a logical set of the connected WebSocket connections.
 Check [About Hubs, groups and connections](../key-concepts.md) for details about the concepts.